ShreyankGopal/Adobe-Hacks/README.md

      -e AZURE_TTS_ENDPOINT=<TTS_ENDPOINT> \
      -p 8080:8080 -p 5001:5001 yourimageidentifier
    ```
+- The front end runs on port 8080 and backend on 5001.
+You can access the page through localhost:8080
 4. **Access the application**
    Open your browser and navigate to `http://localhost:8080`